justinmoon/wallets/cli_rpc/README.md

 ## Set an alias

-In order to query our "tutorial" testnet wallet's balance, we need to type the long command `tutorial getbalance`.
+In order to query our "tutorial" testnet wallet's balance, we need to type the long command `bitcoin-cli -testnet -rpcwallet=tutorial getbalance`.
 That's cumbersome.
 Let's create a bash alias for the command:

 ```
-alias tutorial="tutorial"
+alias tutorial="bitcoin-cli -testnet -rpcwallet=tutorial getbalance"
 ```

 Now we just have to type `tutorial getbalance`.
 But remember: if you reopen your terminal you'll have to redefine this alias.
 If you want aliases like this to be permanent, stick it in your `~/.bashrc`.